odaata/HisTEI/README.md

-histei
+HisTEI
 ======

-HisTEI: A Framework add-on for Oxygen XML Editor allowing researchers to transcribe historical documents in TEI
+A Framework add-on for Oxygen XML Editor allowing researchers to transcribe historical documents in TEI